-The percentage of our NIW from all single premium policies was 3.7% in the first quarter of 2023.
-This is less than the annual low of 4.3% for 2022.
-The annual high reached 19.0% in 2017.
+The percentage of our NIW from all single premium policies was 3.6% in the first three quarters of 2023.
+Beginning in 2012, the annual percentage of our NIW from single policies has been as low as 4.3% in 2022 and as high as 20.4% in 2015.
 Depending on the actual life of a single premium policy and its premium rate relative to that of a monthly premium policy, a single premium policy may generate more or less premium than a monthly premium policy over its life.

 As discussed in our risk factor titled "Reinsurance may not always be available or its cost may increase," we have in place various QSR transactions.
 Although the transactions reduce our premiums, they have a lesser impact on our overall results, as losses ceded under the transactions reduce our losses incurred and the ceding commissions we receive reduce our underwriting expenses.
 The effect of the QSR transactions on the various components of pretax income will vary from period to period, depending on the level of ceded losses incurred.
 We also have in place various XOL reinsurance transactions under which we cede premiums.
 Under the XOL reinsurance transactions, for the respective reinsurance coverage periods, we retain the first layer of aggregate losses and the reinsurers provide second layer coverage up to the outstanding reinsurance coverage amount.

-In addition to the effect of reinsurance on our premiums, we expect a decline in our premium yield because an increasing percentage of our insurance in force is from recent book years whose premium rates had been trending lower.
+In addition to the effect of reinsurance on our premiums, we expect a decline in our premium yield (net premiums earned divided by the average insurance in force) over time as a large percentage of our current IIF is from book years with lower premium rates due a decline in premium rates in recent years resulting from pricing competition, insuring mortgages with lower risk characteristics, lower required capital, and certain policies undergoing premium rate resets on their ten-year anniversaries.
+Refinance transactions on single premium policies benefit our premium yield due to the impact of accelerated earned premium from cancellation prior to their estimated life.
+Recent low levels of refinance transactions have reduced that benefit.

 Our ability to rescind insurance coverage became more limited for new insurance written beginning in mid-2012, and it became further limited for new insurance written under our revised master policy that became effective March 1, 2020.
 These limitations may result in higher losses paid than would be the case under our previous master policies.
-In addition, our rescission rights temporarily have become more limited due to accommodations we made in connection with the COVID-19 pandemic.
-We waived our rescission rights in certain circumstances where the failure to make payments was associated with a COVID-19 pandemic-related forbearance.